xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 As discussed earlier, we'll showcase a few different techniques through which a user may spin up a docker container on IOS-XR.

+### Dockerhub

+This is the simplest technique and follows a workflow that most docker users would be well aware of.
+Essentially, routing in the IOS-XR linux shell needs to be set up to dockerhub: <https://hub.docker.com>